ceford/cefjdemos-data-jdm-help-en/articles/contacts/contacts-edit-category.md

 ## Description

-Contact Categories allow you to organize contacts in your web site.
+This page is used to add a new Contact Category or edit an existing one.
-Contact Categories are separate from other types of Categories, such as those for Articles, Banners, News Feeds, and so on.
+Note that you need to create at least one Contact Category before you can create a Contact.
+Also, Contacts Categories are separate from other types of Categories, such as those for Articles, Contacts, and News Feeds.

 ### Common Elements